Lexi-Zhou/stats201-project-zzz/README.md

 ### Division of Responsibilities
 For this project stage, each group member was responsible for the following components:
 - Raodan Zhang:
-    - Background Research
+    - Background research
-    - Dataset External Gender Validate
+    - Dataset external gender validate
 - Hanyang Zhou:
     - Data cleaning and labeling by gender inferred from text。
     - Revise rating scale and conduct text preprocessing; Split train/test dataset;